 How do I design and decorate a shared kids’ room?

 If you have two or more kids at different ages, with varying styles, tastes and preferences, creating a shared childrens’ bedroom design can be difficult.
 Start by giving each one of them their dedicated space.
 If you are not constrained by space then split the room so that each kid has their own bed and dresser on “their” side of the room.
 If that isn’t possible, find an arrangement that feels fair and doesn’t cloister them too close together.
 Bunk beds are a popular choice and space saver for shared rooms.
 Remember keep the permanent pieces like the wall and furniture colour consistent and neutral throughout the room.

 With the input of the children, this room can be a collaborative and fun design process.

-Whether you want inspiration for planning a kid's room renovation or are building a designer kid's room from scratch, Houzz has 1,33,538 images from the best designers, decorators, and architects in the country, including Maple Colors and Pixcelcraft Photography.
+Whether you want inspiration for planning a kid's room renovation or are building a designer kid's room from scratch, Houzz has 1,35,576 images from the best designers, decorators, and architects in the country, including ns*a Architecture and Interiors and Malvi Gajjar Designs.
 Look through kid's room photos in different colours and styles and when you find a kid's room design that inspires you, save it to an Ideabook or contact the Pro who made it happen to see what kind of design ideas they have for your home.
 Explore the beautiful kid's room ideas photo gallery and find out exactly why Houzz is the best experience for home renovation and design.